 The Office of Undergraduate Research, Scholarship, and Creative Activity (URSCA) manages the Woodrow Wilson Fellowship, the Dean’s ASPIRE Grant, the Bander Family Fund, the Clinger Award, the Albstein Research Scholarship, and the Amgen Scholars Program.
 It also oversees several summer programs for visiting students, including the CCBC/JHU Summer Research Experience.

-The office is overseen by Dr. Natalie Strobach and provides support to Krieger School undergraduate students interested in or currently pursuing research in the humanities, social sciences, and natural sciences.
+The office provides support to Krieger School undergraduate students interested in or currently pursuing research in the humanities, social sciences, and natural sciences.

 Undergraduate Research Advisory Board